thehackerwithin/physor2012/1-Shell/Readme.md

 then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

-Navigate to the `1-Shell` directory and list the contents.
-You will notice that there is a program (executable file) called `hello` in this directory.
-Now, try to run the program by entering:

-    hello
+Copy the game solitaire to your home directory and rename it

+     cp /usr/games/ace-solitaire solitar

+Now try to run it by typing

+     solitar

-You should get an error saying that hello cannot be found.
-That is because the directory `/home/thw/physor2012/1-Shell` is not in the `PATH`.
-You can run the `hello` program by entering:
+You should get an error saying that solitar cannot be found.
+That is because the directory `/home/thw/` is not in the `PATH`.
+You can run the `solitar` program by entering:

-    ./hello
+    ./solitar

 Remember that `.` is a shortcut for the current working directory.
 This tells the shell to run the `hello` program which is located right here.
 So, you can run any program by entering the path to that program.
 You can run `hello` equally well by specifying:

-    /home/thw/physor2012/1-Shell/hello
+    /home/thw/physor2012/soitar

 Or by entering:

-    ../1-Shell/hello
+    ../thw/solitar

 When there are no `/` characters, the shell assumes you want to look in one of the default places for the program.

 ## Examining Files

 We now know how to switch directories, run programs, and look at the contents of directories, but how do we look at the contents of files?

 The easiest way to examine a file is to just print out all of the contents using the program `cat`.
+Go to the directory /usr/local

 Enter the following command:

-    cat ex_data.txt
+    cat Python_License.txt

-This prints out the contents of the `ex_data.txt` file.
+This prints out the contents of the `Python_License.txt` file.
 If you enter:

-    cat ex_data.txt ex_data.txt
+    cat Python_Licence.txt Python_Licence.txt

-It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).
+It will print out the contents of `Python_Licence.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).